-(i) shall include Church of England Academies designated as such which shall be conducted in accordance with the principles, practices and tenets of the Church of England both generally and in particular in relation to arranging for religious education and daily acts of worship, and but in relation to other academies to recognise and support their individual ethos whether or not designated Church of England.
+- i. shall include Church of England Academies designated as such which shall be conducted in accordance with the principles, practices and tenets of the Church of England both generally and in particular in relation to arranging for religious education and daily acts of worship, and - ii. may include other academies whether with or without a designated religious character, but in relation to other academies to recognise and support their individual ethos whether or not designated Church of England.